22H71A05I3/Bug-Detection-and-Fixing/README.md

 | F1-Score   | 89.9%    | 92.5%    |
 | BLEU Score | 84.5     | 88.3     |

-> 📌Note: These results are based on the `codenetpy_test.json` dataset containing 43,000 Python samples.
+> Note: These results are based on the `codenetpy_test.json` dataset containing 43,000 Python samples.

+###  Integration and Deployment

+This section outlines how the model is integrated into a functional system and deployed for usage.

+####  Deployment Scripts
+Deployment scripts are provided to automate the following:

+- **Model Loading**: Automatically loads the pretrained models (`CodeBERT` and `DeepSeek-Coder`) with appropriate configurations.
+- **Prediction Pipeline**: Handles input processing, bug detection, and automatic bug fixing.
+- **Interface Setup**: Uses **Gradio** to launch an interactive web UI for end-users to test buggy code and receive predictions and fixes.
+- **Environment Setup**: Installs necessary dependencies, sets up device configurations (CPU/GPU), and loads required files.

+#### Gradio Web UI
+A simple and user-friendly web interface allows users to:

+- Input Python code snippets.
+- View detected errors or bug reports.
+- Receive auto-corrected code suggestions.

 ## Future Plans